sosloow/titlekit/README.md

   end
 ```

+### Template

+To get you started quickly with an edit script for subtitles, you can use a console command provided by Titlekit:

+     $ titlekit template [optional_title]

+This will generate either `template_job.rb` or `[optional_title].rb` if you have provided an optional title (Inside the directory you are in).
+The template script contains a basically complete Titlekit script, you just need to fill in your filenames, encodings, references, etc. as needed.
+There are also some comments included so you know where to start off!

 ### All features by example

 In all following examples I will omit `(1)` and `(4)` from the basic example, because they stay the same.